USRSE/usrse23/pages/participate/participate.md

 in the digital proceedings.

 Papers should follow the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
-Short papers should have not more than 500 words and long papers should be no-longer than 8 pages in length.
+Short papers should have no fewer than 300 words, but no more than two pages;
+long papers should be no longer than 8 pages in length.
+Neither limit includes references.

 We particularly encourage submissions from first-time conference presenters and from members of groups that have historically been underrepresented in the scientific community.